xFrah/Markdown-Physics/Vectors/Vectors.md

   >
   > ![](vectors3.png)

-The math behind the operation on vectors follow these two rules:
+The math behind the operations on vectors follows these two rules:

 - Commutative law:
 ![](vectors4.png)